Florida Corporation Cost

 - Once you incorporate in Florida, you will have to apply for and obtain business licenses as well as permits.
 The type of licenses and the fees will depend on the type of business activity.
 You may also require zoning permits and county licenses depending on where your business is located.
 Business licenses have to be renewed on a yearly basis.

 - Once you have formed your new business, one of the most important costs to form a Florida Corporation and maintain it is the annual report.
-The annual report fee is $150 and if you miss the due date then there will be a penalty of $400.
-Hence, any annual report filed after May 1 will have a fee of $550.
+If you miss the due date then there will be a penalty – any annual report filed after May 1 will have a penalty fee of $400.

 - Once you incorporate in Florida, your company may be subjected to a variety of taxes and returns have to be filed annually.